Kentucky Route 1958

 Kentucky Route 1958 (KY 1958) is a 5.325 mi state highway in Clark County, Kentucky, that serves as a bypass route around Winchester.
 It is split into two segments, one on the west side of Winchester and the second on the east side.
 The western segment, which is 2.953 mi, runs from Kentucky Route 627 in southwestern Winchester to Kentucky Route 2888, Revilo Road, and Rolling Hills Lane northwest of Winchester.
 The eastern segment, which is 2.372 mi, runs from Kentucky Route 89 east of Winchester to Kentucky Route 627 in northern Winchester.

 Route description

 From KY 627, the eastern segment of KY 1958 heads clockwise around Winchester to Kentucky Route 89.
 The western segment, KY 1958 starts at KY 627 and follows the highway clockwise around the perimeter of the city to KY 2888 a short distance from the I-64 interchange.

 Officially, KY 1958 begins on the east side of Winchester at KY 627 and runs clockwise around to KY 2888 on the northwest side, using concurrences on KY 89, US 60, and KY 627 to connect the eastern and western segments.
-However, the concurrencies are unsigned and the eastern segment's signed cardinal directions are opposite of those on the official log.
+However, the concurrences are unsigned and the eastern segment's signed cardinal directions are opposite of those on the official log.